Important Device Security Guidelines & Settings for Proroute Routers

 Location in WebUI: Network > Firewall > Security

 The Remote Access IP Whitelist restricts WAN administrative access to trusted IP addresses or ranges only.
-When enabled, all other source IPs are blocked from the WebUI and CLI.
+When enabled, all other source IPs are blocked by the firewall from communicating with the device, and therefore the WebUI and CLI.

 Configuration